Senior Project: January 3-26, 2018

 If you would like to propose an organization for Senior Project that is not listed in x2Vol, you have the opportunity to do so.
 Complete a proposal form, giving Campus Ministry as much information as possible for us to determine whether the site meets the qualifications of Senior Project.
 As with all proposal forms, Campus Ministry has final determination on whether your proposal will be accepted.
 No such sites will even be considered if you don't meet the deadline.
 After you turn in your finished proposal form, please log back in to x2vol and remove your name from any secondary registrations.

 The deadline for turning in all proposal forms is Wednesday, October 25, 2017.

 Seniors are expected to work throughout the month of January in a five-day-a-week, full-time volunteer schedule.
 It is the senior's responsibility to arrange his project schedule with his other obligations, such as job, athletics, rehearsals, meetings, etc. It is the senior's responsibility to arrange his own transportation to and from his project.

 - Your site will have an attendance sheet for seniors to sign in each day.
 If you get to your site and it does not have one, contact Campus Ministry ASAP.

-- If you are absent due to sickness, you must call both your site and SLUH.
-You’ll be expected to make up any such absences on weekends or on future days off.
+- If you are absent due to sickness, you must call your site and a parent must call SLUH.
+You’ll be expected to make up multiple absences on weekends or on future days off.

-- College visits or routine medical appointments should not be made during Senior Project and are considered unexcused absences.
+- College visits or routine medical appointments are not to be made during Senior Project and are considered unexcused absences.
 You must make up two days for each one unexcused absence.

 - Family vacations are not to be taken during Senior Project.